Donna Drewes, Co-Director

 Lauren Skowronski, Program Director for Community Engagement

 Lauren’s expertise lies in community development and civic engagement.
 As Program Director for Community Engagement, she supports our grassroots regional networks across the state with leadership development, capacity building and technical assistance.
-Lauren also heads our Gov 2.0 initiative which facilitates online engagement between local governments and their citizens.
+Lauren also heads our Community Information & Citizen Engagement Initiative which facilitates online engagement between local governments and their citizens.
 Prior to joining our team, she served as State Campaign Director of The Citizens Campaign for over ten years, where she focused on increasing civic engagement through education and grassroots organizing efforts, as well as collaborated with local, county and state officials on issues such as government reform, transparency and open government, environment, economic development, public safety and education.
 Lauren assisted Green Teams and environmental advocates across the state with strategies to interface with government officials on policy development.
 Lauren holds a Master’s degree from the School of Social Work at Monmouth University, where she concentrated in International and Community Development.